PETE'S PAGE

 Below: in 2003, I bought a fifth wheel and moved into an RV park near campus to keep costs down.
 My girlfriend and I had a plan: to take it on a super long road trip after it was paid off.
 I also got a sweet job working for a non profit group on a national forest campaign. (details here, and here), and also parked cars at a casino to fund the next expedition.

 In 2005 I hit the road solo in a smaller trailer, eager to reflect on the heavy experiences in Baffin Island.
 After months of traveling, I moved to Ely, Nevada, to continue working with Friends of Nevada Wilderness, which resulted in this.
 Those years exploring and snowboarding eastern, central, and northern Nevada were great.
-I began caving in places like this, and putting up new routes.
+I began caving with my friend Neil Marchington and others, and putting up new sport climbing routes at a little crag outside Ely called The Gap.

-In 2007 the Maiden Voyage with the fifth wheel was back on track (photos are here and here, and here for the Liberty Ridge climb on Rainier).
-Rebecca and I took four months to cover the northern Sierras, the Cascades, the Canadian Rockies, and the northern US rockies until running out of money in Crested Butte, Colorado (below), where I began planning a Himalayan expedition (photos, report).
+In 2007 the Maiden Voyage with the fifth wheel was back on track.
+Rebecca and I took four months to cover the northern Sierras, the Cascades, the Canadian Rockies, and the northern US rockies until running out of money in Crested Butte, Colorado (below), where I began planning a Himalayan expedition.
 Afterwards we visited Thailand.
 I also continued searching for land -- this time in the San Luis Valley of southern Colorado.
 In late 2008 we packed up the kit again and drove down the highway totally unsure where we would move next.
 We ended up in Bozeman, Montana, five days later, with no regrets.

 In Bozeman, we just did what we could to scrape enough money together to continue enjoying the beauty of Montana.
 I spent a lot of time in the Beartooth Mountains, Hyalite Canyon, the Madison, Bridger, and Gallatin Ranges, and squeezed another one month solo road trip (below) in the spring of 2009.